mkieblesz/url_shortener/README.md

 In order to run test suit on a CI server run `make ci_test`.

-For higher performance please find best pair of threads and workers on particular machine application is run on.
+To achieve higher performance please find best pair of threads and workers for machine application is deployed on.
 You can find this configuration in `server/supervisor.conf`.
 To make local tests use running docker image with `make docker-taurus-test`.

 ### TODO